-Levels Indicative content Marks Level 5 Level 5 answers will typically address the question through fully developed analysis and evaluation of specific elements of Interpretation A, supported by relevant references to other interpretations or the context of Interpretation A. In Interpretation A Parker is criticising Chamberlain for the policy of appeasement.
+Levels Indicative content Marks Level 5 Level 5 answers will typically address the question through fully developed analysis and evaluation of specific elements of Interpretation A, supported by relevant references to other interpretations or the context of Interpretation A In Interpretation A Parker is criticising Chamberlain for the policy of appeasement.
 He calls him stubborn and he also says he was half hearted in opposing Hitler and should have done more to deter Hitler by standing up to him.
 This is not really a fair comment.
 Revisionist historians from the 1960s would not accept the idea that Chamberlain failed to stop Hitler because he was half hearted about opposing him.
 Revisionists argued that Chamberlain failed to oppose Hitler because he was constrained by Britain's poor financial situation and limited armed forces.
-[Answers may refer to historians such as Dilks and Cameron Watt or use the term revisionist-this is not a requirement but should be credited] OR In some ways, this is a fair comment as historians from the 1940s and 1950s would definitely agree.
+[Answers may refer to historians such as Dilks and Cameron Watt or use the term revisionist- this is not a requirement but should be credited] OR In some ways, this is a fair comment as historians from the 1940s and 1950s would definitely agree.
 Parker says that Britain's attempts to block Hitler's expansion were half hearted and too late.
-The authors who wrote Guilty Men during the war thought that appeasement was a foolish and cowardly policy and in their own words 'The British Government did not exert itself to any great extent in the arming of our country, didn't do enough to prepare Britain for war'.
-[Answers may refer to modern historians as post-revisionists, and those in the 1940s and 1950s as orthodox - this is not a requirement but should be credited] Nutshell: Valid use of other interpretations or context (of A) to support OR challenge specific point(s) from Interpretation A. 21-25 Level 4 Level 4 answers will typically address the question of fairness through valid use of other interpretation(s) or the context of Interpretation A. Answers at this level will not specify the aspect(s) of Interpretation A which they consider fair or unfair.
-In Interpretation A Parker is criticising appeasement.
+The authors who wrote Guilty Men during the war thought 21-25 that appeasement was a foolish and cowardly policy and in their own words 'The British Government did not exert itself to any great extent in the arming of our country, didn't do enough to prepare Britain for war'.
+[Answers may refer to modern historians as post-revisionists, and those in the 1940s and 1950s as orthodox - this is not a requirement but should be credited] Nutshell: Valid use of other interpretations or context (of A) to support OR challenge specific point(s) from Interpretation A NOTE: Answers at this level can be one-sided or balanced provided they are sufficiently developed and supported.
+Level 4 Level 4 answers will typically address the question of fairness through valid use of other interpretation(s) or the context of Interpretation A. Answers at this level will not specify the aspect(s) of Interpretation A which they consider fair or unfair.
+In Interpretation A Parker is criticising appearament.
 Churchill and the Orthodox historians would say this is fair.
 Although Churchill did admit that Chamberlain was a good man he believed that Chamberlain showed poor judgement and failed to see what Hitler was really like.
-As a result appeasement encouraged Hitler.
-Nutshell: Valid use of other interpretation(s) or context (of A) to support / challenge the general premise of Interpretation A 16-20
+As a result appearament encouraged Hitler.
+16-20 Nutshell: Valid use of other interpretation(s) or context (of A) to support / challenge the general premise of Interpretation A